jackzellweger/n-body-solver/README.md

   ];
 ```

-Then we the paths of the planets parametrically from 0 to `T` (whatever we set `T` to be).

-This line of code separates the plotting (`ParametricPlot`) from the plot image-rasterization (`Rasterize`) step.
+Then we the paths of the planets parametrically.
+This long line of code separates the plotting (`ParametricPlot`) from the plot image-rasterization (`Rasterize`) step.
 In other words, for each frame of the orbit calculation, we plot the path parametrically, then rasterize it.
 Then we use `ListAnimate` to step through the rasterize images.
 This is a common technique to increase the performance of animations.

 ```mathematica
 images = Table[